AlexGarciaG/NLP_topic_modeling/README.md

 ### The following steps will explain how to use the Web page for  NLP_topic_modeling.

 ### To know to how the web page is implemented read web_page.md

-## Video LSA
-The link for the video explanation of the selected topic modelling technique (Latent Semantic Analysis/Indexing) can be found in the following link: ***insertar link de video de yt***